Return to the Blog Home Page

 Industrial Peregrine Falcons: Inspiration for new series of paintings

-The experience of watching these formidable falcons in such an unusual setting has inspired a new series of paintings.
-Watch as I paint the first, below, and scroll down to see two more.
+The experience of watching these formidable falcons in such an unusual setting has inspired me to paint them.
+Watch the video as I paint the first, below, and scroll down to see the rest of the paintings of peregrine falcons that I have produced.

 Click on the image above to watch the video